gigalixir/gigalixir-cli/docs/source/main.rst

 .. code-block:: bash

     gigalixir ps:run $COMMAND
-    # if you're using distillery, you'll probably want $COMMAND to be something like :bash:`bin/app command Elixir.Tasks migrate`
+    # if you're using distillery, you'll probably want $COMMAND to be something like :bash:`bin/app eval 'IO.inspect Node.self'`
     # if you're using mix, you'll probably want $COMMAND to be something like :bash:`mix ecto.migrate`

 To run a command in a separate container, run